-A precise expression of black fruits, red flowers, with lovely hints of liquorice and cedar in the background.
+Barolo “Le Coste di Monforte” opens with a refined expression of black fruits, red flowers, and lovely hints of liquorice and cedar on the nose.
 Smooth, subtle, and elegant attack, followed by great flavors of plums, mellow but crunchy tannins, and good acidity.

 Piemonte in the north-west of Italy is Italy's finest wine region with almost half of the production under the DOCG status.
 Respected names like Barolo, Barbaresco, Moscato d'Asti, and Barbera d'Alba are the flagships of the region.
 Nebbiolo is the key grape variety of the region accounting for half of the total production.